 Wheelchair Accessible SUVs are the New Van

 Just as minivans replaced the panel vans before them, SUVs are replacing the minivan.
 Honestly, we’re glad to see minivans go.
 They’ve served us well over the years, but it’s time for a change.
-Their spacious interiors are great for accessible conversions, but SUV conversions have finally caught up with their minivan predecessors.
+Their spacious interiors are great for accessible conversions, but wheelchair accessible SUVs have finally caught up with Handicap Vehicles.

 SUVs are the logical evolution of the minivan.
 They keep the same spacious interior for fitting lots of passengers or cargo comfortably while dropping the poor handling and boxy look we’ve come to expect from minivans.

 All of this means that SUVs are the logical choice over minivans when it comes to wheelchair conversions.
 Beside their much slicker look, better gas mileage as well as better handling in everyday driving and rough weather conditions offer practical reasons to leave the minivan behind.

 Compact accessible SUVs are becoming more and more readily available.
 Years ago, the Honda Element came onto the market and offered a great choice for a compact accessible vehicle.
 Since it’s discontinuation, there has been a Honda Element-shaped hole in our hearts.

 Until now, of course, because that space is filled by the Kia Soul and Honda HR-V. Although they can’t be converted for side-entry ramps like the Honda Element could, they work great as rear-entry vehicles.
 Their small profile, rear-entry ramp and great gas mileage make them perfect for city driving.

 Wider Ramps Are Becoming The New Standard

 When it comes to wheelchair ramps, it’s almost always true that bigger is better.
 Narrow wheelchair ramps leave less room for error when loading or unloading wheelchair passengers, which can lead to frustration.